bushrascode/CKAD-Exercises/1-app-design-and-build/b. pod-design.md

 </details>

 **2. Create a Pod with 2 containers, both using the <code>busybox</code> image and executing the command: <code>['sh', '-c', 'echo "Hello, Kubernetes!" && sleep 3600']</code>.
-Exec into the first container and list all environment variables**
+Exec into the first container and list all environment variables.**

 <details><summary>Solution</summary>
 <p>